 -

-Security Investigation: A thorough review of the file by security agencies.
+Security Investigation: Comprehensive review of the file by security agencies.

 -

-Submission to Ankara: Sending the file to the General Directorate of Civil Registration and Nationality in Ankara for final review.
+Sending to Ankara: Forwarding the file to the General Directorate of Civil Registration and Nationality in Ankara for final review.

 -